Python API

 Example 4: Find data

-Prints all matches by default.
+By default, all matches are printed.
 If True

 # examples/user/4.find.py